Bagseu

 Bagseu is a village located in Jasrasar Tehsil of Bikaner District, Rajasthan, India.

 People residing in this village rely on agriculture, consists both irrigated and non-irrigated farming.

 Demographics

 According to the 2011 Census, conducted by the Government of India, the population of this village was 2,056, out of which 1,110 were males and 946 were females.

 The literacy rate was 54.35%.

 Inhabitants of this village follows Hinduism.

 Bagri is the most spoken language here.

 Hindi, and English are officially used languages.

 Pin Code (Postal Index Number Code) of this village is 334802.

 Transportation

 Transport facilities in this village are good.
 At present, railway transportation facilities are not available.
-Inhabitants need to travel to another cities.
+Inhabitants need to travel to other cities.